Nicola Masini: Biography

-The most remarkable achievements of the ITACA Mission are the discovery of a settlement on the riverbed of the Nasca (2008), a number of findings in some of the Cahuachi temples (2008-10), the monitoring of archaeological looting in South and North Peru (2011), and study of the ancient channeling in Pachacamac (2012-14).
+Achievements of the ITACA Mission include the discovery of a settlement on the riverbed of the Nasca (2008), a number of findings in some of the Cahuachi temples (2008–10), the monitoring of archaeological looting in South and North Peru (2011), and study of the ancient channeling in Pachacamac (2012–14).

 Nicola Masini, investigating some geoglyphs in Pampa de Atarco near the Ceremonial center of Cahuachi contributed to providing a new hypothesis on the Nasca lines.
 The research conducted between 2013 and 2015, using remote sensing, along with Giuseppe Orefici and Rosa Lasaponara, put in evidence a spatial, functional, and religious relationship between these geoglyphs and the temples of Cahuachi.

 Since 2013, he has been chief advisor of a research project with the Chinese Academy of Sciences in Henan (China) focusing on the use of digital space technologies for archaeological investigations and the management of cultural resources.
 He is currently conducting investigations using satellite imagery, including SAR, to identify unknown sites and routes along the old Silk Road.
 Since 2005, in Southern Italy, he has been conducting some remote sensing-based investigations on medieval settlements abandoned in the Late Middle Ages.
-In 2018 using LiDAR he enabled to discover a fortified settlement under the canopy in North of Basilicata.
+In 2018, using LiDAR, he was able to discover a fortified settlement under the canopy in the north of Basilicata.

 Finally, between 2017 and 2019, investigations carried out at Machu Picchu allowed the reconstruction of the landscape before the construction of the Inca monumental complex.